feynlee/curiosity-notes/posts/2022-11-24-10_tips_for_configuring_a_quarto_website.md

 ### Buttons Code

 For the buttons code, one could've included it at the bottom of each post manually, so that the share buttons appear there.
-However, I'd like to do this more efficiently, so I created an extension: [code-insertion](https://github.com/feynlee/code-insertion).
+However, I'd like to do this more efficiently, so I created an extension: [code-insertion](https://github.com/feynlee/code-insertion), which can insert any markdown/html code before and/or after a post.

 Here's what you need to do to enable this: